DengPingFan/SINet-V2/README.md

 ## 1. Preface

 - **Introduction.** This repository contains the source code, prediction results, and evaluation toolbox of our Search and Identification Network (SINet-V2)
-, which are the journal extension version of our paper SINet ([github](https://github.com/DengPingFan/SINet)/ [pdf](https://openaccess.thecvf.com/content_CVPR_2020/papers/Fan_Camouflaged_Object_Detection_CVPR_2020_paper.pdf)) published at CVPR-2020.
+, which are the journal extension version of our SINet ([github](https://github.com/DengPingFan/SINet)/ [pdf](https://openaccess.thecvf.com/content_CVPR_2020/papers/Fan_Camouflaged_Object_Detection_CVPR_2020_paper.pdf)) published at CVPR-2020.

 - **Highlights.** Compared to our conference version, we achieve new SOTA in the field of COD via the two